 Marshall Bruce Gentry has edited the Flannery O’Connor Review and promoted the careers of those who study O’Connor since he came to Georgia College in 2003.
 Co-Director of the 2007 NEH Institute on O’Connor at Georgia College, he has also hosted several O’Connor conferences in Milledgeville and is starting plans for another conference in fall of 2015 (to which, of course, all 2014 Summer Scholars will be invited).
 Author of Flannery O’Connor’s Religion of the Grotesque and articles in various collections, Gentry enjoys the study of narrative voice, gender issues, literary influence and parent-child relations in O’Connor.
 He is currently working with John D. Cox on Approaches to Teaching the Works of Flannery O’Connor for MLA.

-As a co-director of “Reconsidering Flannery O’Connor,” Gentry will lead the site trip to the childhood home of O’Connor in Savannah, Georgia.
-He will also be available to consult with NEH Summer Scholars about their projects and will seek to encourage discussions during mealtimes.
+As a co-director of “Reconsidering Flannery O’Connor,” Gentry led the site trip to the childhood home of O’Connor in Savannah, Georgia.

 Robert Donahoo is a former president of the O’Connor Society and co-editor of the 2010 collection, Flannery O’Connor in the Age of Terrorism.
 A participant in the first O’Connor NEH Summer Institute in 2007, he has for many years focused his attention on historicizing the fiction of O’Connor, particularly within the contexts of Milledgeville, Georgia and the American South.
 His essays explore various historical connections including the status of women both in the South and in Catholic publications of the post-war period, population migration in the South, concerns about juvenile delinquents and attempts to memorialize history through monuments.
 This historical focus has most recently led to work with the manuscripts of O’Connor’s lectures known only to most scholars through the edited essays first collected in Mystery and Manners.

-As a co-director of “Reconsidering Flannery O’Connor” he will be available to consult with NEH Summer Scholars about their projects throughout the duration of the institute, offering advice and reading Scholars’ project drafts.
-He will reside with NEH Summer Scholars in Sanford Hall, the dormitory housing provided for participants, encouraging discussions during group meals and informal evening sessions on the porch.
-He will head up the field trip to Emory University where scholars will learn about Emory’s collection of O’Connor materials and meet with O’Connor’s friend and authorized biographer, William Sessions.
+As a co-director of “Reconsidering Flannery O’Connor” he acted as a consultant with NEH Summer Scholars about their projects throughout the duration of the institute, offering advice and reading Scholars’ project drafts.
+He resided with NEH Summer Scholars in Sanford Hall, the dormitory housing provided for participants, encouraging discussions during group meals and informal evening sessions on the porch.
+He headed up the field trip to Emory University where scholars learned about Emory’s collection of O’Connor materials and met with O’Connor’s friend and authorized biographer, William Sessions.